masrra4/Hang-man/README.md

-3-The benifit of using the function is: to  allow the same piece of code to run multiple times and thats why I use it in the project. in this project I used 7 functions the first one to define the variable inside the hangman class. the second one is to guess the first word (becode). the third one is to guess the second word(learning). the fourth one is to guess the third word (mathematics). the fifth one is to guess the fourth word (session). the sixth one  is to finish the game . the seventh one is to print that the player finish the game .
+3-The benifit of using the function is: to  allow the same piece of code to run multiple times and thats why I use it in the project. in this project I used 3 functions to do that

 4-after that I used the for loope to pass for each letter in the word and in this project I used it four times because  the player should guess four words .